Thank you to our sponsors.

 Every good project starts with a blueprint.
 Or, in our case, a greenprint.

-The second key project of the National Capital Hydrogen Center is called H₂DMV, an ambitious 3-5 year end-to-end initiative that includes production, transportation, storage, distribution and use of hydrogen.
+The second key program of the National Capital Hydrogen Center is called H₂DMV, an ambitious 3-5 year end-to-end initiative that includes production, transportation, storage, distribution and use of hydrogen.
 It will deliver the benefits of integrating hydrogen into the DMV's regional energy mix.
-H₂DMV will be a project “at scale,” rather than a demonstration project for a single technology or use case.
+H₂DMV will be projects “at scale,” rather than a demonstration projects for a single technology or use case.
 It represents the implementation of the opportunities quantified in the Greenprint.
 While this project will ultimately be informed by the results of the Greenprint, we are starting the conceptual planning concurrently because of the preparation time required.
-By the time that the Greenprint is complete, we will be ready to incorporate that analysis into our project planning activities.
+By the time that the Greenprint is complete, we will be ready to incorporate that analysis into our program planning activities.

 H₂DMV will incorporate all stages of the hydrogen value chain in order to address the “chicken and the egg” problem of getting both supply and demand to scale concurrently.
-We are in the information gathering stage of the project, but have identified both significant existing assets and future opportunities in the region, including production, storage, transportation, distribution, and end-use.
+We are in the information gathering stage of the program, but have identified both significant existing assets and future opportunities in the region, including production, storage, transportation, distribution, and end-use.

 The Center At a Glance